• Skip to main content

 Make the Smoked Peach Cobbler Dough

-• In another mixing bowl, whisk together the 1 cup flour, 1 Tbsp Sugar, Salt, and Baking Powder in a bowl.
+• In another mixing bowl, whisk together the 1 cup flour, 1 tablespoon Sugar, Salt, and Baking Powder in a bowl.

 smoked peach cobbler dough dry ingredients

-• Then cut 3 Tbsp of Butter into very small pieces and cut it into the dry mixture with a pastry blender or two knives.
+• Then cut 3 tablespoon of Butter into very small pieces and cut it into the dry mixture with a pastry blender or two knives.

 cutting butter into smoked peach cobbler pastry dough